enniorampello/ID2223-Scalable-Machine-Learning-Lab1/README.md

 # ID2223-Scalable-Machine-Learning-Lab1
 Lab 1 of the course ID2223 Scalable Machine Learning at KTH.\
-Group members: Ennio Rampello, Vishal Nedungadi
+Group members: Ennio Rampello, Vishal Nedungadi -- Group 50

 The objective of this work is the implementation of a complete Machine Learning pipeline for both training and inference.
 The pipeline consists of different components with different purposes, where each one can be scaled independently of the others, based on the specific load.
 The following is a description of all the components and procedures that we have implemented in order to carry out the lab work.